 The fact that a firm is ranked toward the bottom of the Management Top 250 does not mean that it is not managed effectively.
-The lowest-ranked firm on the list is still in the top 33% or so of a much larger group of companies that was analyzed.
+The lowest-ranked firm on the list is still in the top 30% of a much larger group of companies that was analyzed.

-Care should also be taken when comparing this year’s results with those from 2017, when the Management Top 250 was first published.
-Because this year’s universe has grown substantially—to 752 firms from 693 that were analyzed last year—a change in a company’s ranking may not be as revealing as a change in its T-score.
+Care should also be taken when comparing this year’s results with those from previous years.
+Because the universe of companies analyzed can expand or shrink from year to year, a change in a company’s ranking may not be as revealing as a change in its T-score.

 How “Effectiveness” Is Measured